-Jordyn Woods’ New Movie ‘Trigger’ Made Her "Nervous," But Not Because Of Haters — EXCLUSIVE
+Jordyn Woods Was "Nervous" To Star In Her New Movie — But Not Because Of Haters

 Jordyn Woods may have just turned 23, but her resume already spans multiple careers.
 Putting her former title of “Kylie Jenner’s BFF” in the past, Woods embodies a number of roles, including model, entrepreneur, and Masked Singer.
 Now, with the release of her new film, Trigger, Jordyn Woods can also call herself a movie star.